Cash Needs of Rideshare Drivers

 Why Banks are Hesitant to Lend Money to Rideshare Drivers

 Since making money as a Uber of Lyft driver is similar to running your own business, there is no company that guarantees your income because you are essentially your own boss.
-As a result, banks have less confidence that your ride sharing income can cover a loan payment.
+As a result, banks have less confidence that your ride sharing income can cover a loan payment in the long run.

 However, if you need money, you should know you have other options than bank loans.